sbdev1234/dev-containers/README.md

 ## Usage

 Each type of dev container uses a local base-image.
-Avoiding the need to publish them, and avoiding slow dev-container builds.
+Avoiding the need to publish the base images, and avoiding slow dev-container builds.

 ## Installation